AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 ### AEM GraphQL Variables {#aem-graphql-variables}

+Variables are useful in any form of programming, or querying, as they allow you to store differing values in one location.
+For AEM GraphQL this means that instead of having to write a separate query for each value, you can write your query for one variable, and the value of this variable can change as necessary.

 GraphQL permits variables to be placed in the query.

 >[!NOTE]
 >
 >For more information you can see the GraphQL documentation for Variables.

 For example, to get all Content Fragments of type `Article` that have a specific variation, you can specify the variable `variation` in GraphiQL.
+All instances will be retrieved in `GetArticlesByVariation`, then passed for used in `articleList`.

 ![GraphQL Variables](assets/graphqlapi-variables.png "GraphQL Variables")